-- Ticks do not jump or fly but opportunistically attach themselves to passing humans.
-They then crawl to a suitable feeding place, often the nape of the neck, groin or arm-pit.
+Ticks do not jump or fly, but opportunistically grab, drop or brush onto to passing humans.
+They then either attach quickly or crawl to a suitable feeding place, often the armpit, groin or neck where the skin is thinner.

-- Remove ticks carefully or get medical help to remove them as soon as possible.
+Remove ticks carefully or get medical help to remove them as soon as possible.

-- There is an effective vaccine to protect against TBE for those visiting risk areas.
-A number of European countries are affected, information can be found on our Country Information pages.
+There is an effective vaccine to protect against TBE for those visiting risk areas.
+See our tick borne encephalitis information sheet for more detailed vaccine advice.

 Advice for health professionals – the returned traveller

-The Imported Fever Service: Public Health England is available to local infectious disease physicians or microbiologists should specialist advice be needed on 0844 7788990.
+The Imported Fever Service: Public Health England is available to local infectious disease physicians or microbiologists, if specialist advice is needed: phone 0844 7788990.

 - Medlock J, Hansford K, Schaffner F et al. A review of the invasive mosquitoes in Europe: ecology, public health risks, and control options.
 Vector-borne Zoonotic Dis 2012; 12(6): 435-447.